Leonard Williams (bishop): Mission at Waerenga-ā-hika

 Williams assisted his father as a tutor in the school at Waerenga-ā-hika.
 In 1862 Leonard was appointed to be Archdeacon of Waiapu.
 The First Taranaki War, from March 1860 until 1862 resulted in the East Cape and Poverty Bay area became increasingly unsettled.
 A ‘repudiationist’ movement developed in Poverty Bay.
 The Ngāti Kaipoho chief Raharuhi told Governor Thomas Gore Browne that the Māori did not recognise Queen Victoria's claim to rule over them and that the lands which the settlers in Poverty Bay had obtained should be returned.

 The Pai Mārire (Hauhau) moved into Poverty Bay in March 1865.
 The Poverty Bay Māori were neither for nor against the Hauhau.
-While the Rongowhakaata iwi defended the mission, Williams lost confidence in the security of the mission when some chiefs provided support for the Hauhau and went to the Bay of Islands with his wife and daughters.
+While the Rongowhakaata iwi defended the mission, William Williams lost confidence in the security of the mission when some chiefs provided support for the Hauhau and went to the Bay of Islands with his wife and daughters.
 However Leonard remained at the mission.

 The mission at Waerenga-ā-hika became a battle ground and the buildings were destroyed.
 After the Hauhau were defeated the Māori in the Poverty Bay had a much reduced support for the Christian faith, although it was sustained where there were CMS missionaries and Māori clergymen.

-Many Māori of the Urewera and Poverty Bay regions had adopted the Ringatū religion, which was framed in language taken from the Old Testament.
+After 1868, many Māori of the Urewera and Poverty Bay regions adopted the Ringatū religion, which was framed in language taken from the Old Testament.
 Leonard Williams, travelled through the Ngāi Tūhoe country in 1878.
 He commented on the Ringatū religion: “Their manner was reverent and the petitions contained in their prayers were framed in language taken from the Old Testament, but the obvious objection to the whole system was that it was anti-Christian, being a deliberate rejection of all that the love of God has provided for sinners in Jesus Christ.”